A nonparametric test for a constant correlation matrix: Application to Stock Returns

-Next, we show how the proposed test can be applied in financial time series by considering the correlation of four stocks.
+Next, we show how the proposed test can be applied in financial time series.
+For this, we consider the correlation of four stocks.
 In order to avoid issues due to market trading in different time zones, we just consider the European market.
 We look at the four companies of Euro Stoxx 50 with the highest weights in the index in the end of May 2012, that means Total, Sanofi, Siemens and BASF, and consider the time span 01.01.2007 - 01.06.2012 such that $T=1414$.
 The data was obtained from the database Datastream.
-Figures \ref{fig:correlations1}, \ref{fig:correlations2}, \ref{fig:correlations3} plot rolling windows of the six pairwise correlations of the continuous daily returns from each asset with the window length $120$, corresponding to the trading time of about half a year.
+Figures \ref{fig:correlations1}, \ref{fig:correlations2}, \ref{fig:correlations3} plot rolling windows of the six pairwise correlations of the continuous daily returns from each asset with the window length $120$.
+This corresponds to the trading time of about half a year.
 The days on the x-axis show the first day of the windows, respectively.

-We identify time-varying correlations; it is for example interesting to see that the correlation between Total and Sanofi is close to $0$ in the beginning of February 2008 and much higher after this.
+We identify time-varying correlations.
+It is for example interesting to see that the correlation between Total and Sanofi is close to $0$ in the beginning of February 2008 and much higher after this.
 The correlation between Sanofi and BASF is interestingly low in the middle of 2009.